 Generally, advertising costs are expensed as incurred except for the advertising costs associated with the Company's theatrically released titles which the Company is obligated to make reimbursements for.
-The expense recorded in the condensed consolidated statements of operations for the three months ended March 31, 2018 and 2017 was \$224,442 and \$0, respectively.
+Total costs for the three months ended June 30, 2018 and 2017 was \$50,699 and \$0, respectively, and for the six months ended June 30, 2018 and 2017 was \$275,141 and \$0, respectively.
 These costs are capitalized as part of the film library acquisition costs and are amortized as such.

 Advertising expenditures for DVD releases are expensed when incurred, which is typically upon the release of the title.
-The expense recorded in the condensed consolidated statements of operations for the three months ended March 31, 2018 and 2017 was \$1,435 and \$0, respectively.
+The expense recorded in the condensed consolidated statements of operations for the three months ended June 30, 2018 and 2017 was \$2,224 and \$0, respectively, and for the six months ended June 30, 2018 and 2017 was \$2,624 and \$0, respectively.

-Earnings Per Share
+Earnings (Loss) Per Share

 Basic net loss per common share is computed based on the weighted average number of shares of all classes of common stock outstanding.
 Diluted earnings per common share is computed based on the weighted average number of common shares outstanding increased, when applicable, by dilutive common stock equivalents, comprised of Class W warrants, Class Z warrants and stock options outstanding.
+When the Company has a net loss, dilutive common stock equivalents are not included as they would be anti-dilutive.